 Please ensure you fill in the sections with as much detail as possible and add documents when you are asked to.

 There are four sections to complete.
 These are: work experience, skills and hobbies.
 The information you provide here will be pulled into your CV for sharing with prospective employers.

 Write in sentences and pay attention to your spelling and grammar.
 If possible, ask someone to review what you have written.
 You can ask the JTL recruitment team to do this with you when you have your telephone discussion with them.

 We will communicate with you by email, so use an email address you will have regular access to.
 And remember, you don’t have to complete your application in one go.
 You can keep come back by using the web link here.
 Add this to your bookmarks or favourites so you can find it easily.

 Once you’ve registered as an applicant with us, it’s time for you to take our online Entry Assessment.

-A further four sections also need to be completed:
+A further three sections also need to be completed:

-You can have two attempts per calendar year at the online test, for a maximum of two years.
+You can have two attempts per calendar year at the online maths and English tests, for a maximum of two years.